-As at October 31, 2016, the full remediation of the material weaknesses above is incomplete.
-Therefore, our CEO and CFO have concluded that our disclosure controls and procedures and our ICFR were not effective as of that date.
+Therefore, our CEO and CFO have concluded that our disclosure controls and procedures and our ICFR were not effective as of April 30, 2017.

-Although the CEO and CFO are not aware of these deficiencies having actually resulted in a material misstatement of a financial statement amount or disclosure, they have determined that, taken together, these deficiencies could result in business and accounting practices that could put both the Company's reputation and its financial reporting at risk and lead to uncertainty whether control procedures are being carried out such that the Company's ICFR may fail to prevent or detect a material misstatement of a financial statement amount or disclosure on a timely basis or fail to disclose material information required to be disclosed under securities legislation within the time periods specified in securities legislation.
-This material weakness in the Company's ICFR should also be considered a weakness in the Company's disclosure controls and procedures that is significant.
+Although the CEO and CFO are not aware of the above deficiencies having actually resulted in a material misstatement of a financial statement amount or disclosure, they have determined that, taken together, these deficiencies could result in business and accounting practices that could put both the Company's reputation and its financial reporting at risk and lead to uncertainty whether control procedures are being carried out such that the Company's ICFR may fail to prevent or detect a material misstatement of a financial statement amount or disclosure on a timely basis or fail to disclose material information required to be disclosed under securities legislation within the time periods specified in securities legislation.
+This material weakness in the Company's lCFR should also be considered a weakness in the Company's disclosure controls and procedures that is significant.